yjjang/mongkie/docs/tutorial/visual_mapping.rst

 .. image:: ../images/freq_to_node_size_result.png

-* Now you will map different shape to :abbr:`linker (Not altered genes but extracted guilt-by-association)` nodes using the discrete Data-to-Visual mapping.
+* Now you will map a different shape to the :abbr:`linker (Not altered genes but extracted guilt-by-association)` nodes using discrete Data-to-Visual mapping.

-  1. Select the **Discrete** tab at the bottom of the **Visual Mapping** window.
+  1. Select the **Discrete** tab at the bottom of **Visual Mapping** window.
   2. Choose the ``Type`` data attribute of **Nodes** to map in the drop-down list.
   3. Expand the ``LINKER``, now various editors for visual styles will be shown.
   4. In the **Shape** filed, click the ``...`` button to show up the node shape chooser.